Azure/application-gateway-kubernetes-ingress/docs/annotations.md

 ## AppGw SSL Certificate

-The SSL certificate [can be configured to Application Gateway](https://docs.microsoft.com/en-us/cli/azure/network/application-gateway/ssl-cert?view=azure-cli-latest#az-network-application-gateway-ssl-cert-create) either from a local PFX cerficate file or a reference to a Azure Key Vault unversioned secret Id.
+The SSL certificate [can be configured to Application Gateway](https://docs.microsoft.com/en-us/cli/azure/network/application-gateway/ssl-cert?view=azure-cli-latest#az-network-application-gateway-ssl-cert-create) either from a local PFX certificate file or a reference to a Azure Key Vault unversioned secret Id.
 When the annotation is present with a certificate name and the certificate is pre-installed in Application Gateway, Kubernetes Ingress controller will create a routing rule with a HTTPS listener and apply the changes to your App Gateway.
 `appgw-ssl-certificate` annotation can also be used together with `ssl-redirect` annotation in case of SSL redirect.